-- Robust chromatographic conditions to provide sufficient separation of isobaric species in a 17-minute run time.
+- Robust chromatographic conditions for separation of isobaric species within a 10-min acquisition time,

-- Optimized MS/MS parameters for targeted bile acids and conjugates (up to three MRMs per compound).
+- Optimized MS/MS parameters for all targeted bile acids and their conjugates (up to 3 MRM transitions),

-- Optimized MS/MS parameters for 10 commercially available internal standards, covering all the bile acid classes.
+- Optimized MS/MS parameters for 10 commercially available internal standards, covering all classes,

 - Instruction manual for method installation.

 News / Events

 Handbook of Analysis Procedures for EPA method 533, EPA method 537.1 are now available.

 The validity of the analysis performed by each laboratory needs to be confirmed by Quality Control (QC).
 This article section shows the general analytical procedure for fulfilling QC requirements.
 Note that the procedure could be modified depending on the situation in the lab and analysts.

 Shimadzu has released the CLAM-2040, Fully Automated Sample Preparation Module for LCMS